MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 ### Performance considerations

-Microkernel 64-bit architecture has better Hyper-V performance from previous virtualization platforms.
-For best host performance, we recommend you only use hosts with server cores running Windows Server 2008 or later, and only run it with Hyper-V installed server roles.
+The Microkernel 64-bit architecture has better Hyper-V performance over previous virtualization platforms.

 VM performance depends on the workload you use it for.
 We recommend you test specific VM topologies to make sure you're satisfied with your Active Directory deployment performance.
 You can assess performance under workloads over a specific period of time using tools like the Reliability and Performance Monitor (Perfmon.msc) or the [Microsoft Assessment and Planning (MAP) toolkit](https://www.microsoft.com/download/details.aspx?id=7826).
 The MAP tool can also help you take inventory of all servers and server roles currently within your network.

 To give you an idea of how testing virtualized DC performance works, we created an example performance test using the [Active Directory Performance Testing Tool (ADTest.exe)](https://go.microsoft.com/fwlink/?linkid=137088).

-Lightweight Directory Access Protocol (LDAP) tests were performed on a physical DC using ADTest.exe.
+Lightweight Directory Access Protocol (LDAP) tests were performed on a physical DC using `ADTest.exe`.
 The same tests were run on a virtualized DC that consisted of a VM hosted on a server identical to the physical DC.
 Only one logical processor was used in this example build for the physical computer and only one virtual processor for the VM.
 This configuration allowed for deployment to easily reach 100 percent CPU utilization.

 The following table lists the test results for the physical and virtual DCs.
 The letters and numbers in parentheses next to the test names are their labels in ADTest.exe.
 This data shows that the virtualized DC performance was between 88 to 98 percent of the physical DC performance.